Subjects: Health Care

 Midwife’s research features in new national guidance on drinking during pregnancy

-As thousands of people are committing to giving up alcohol during Dry January, research from a midwifery lecturer at Northumbria University has been included in new national guidance on the harms of consuming alcohol both before and during pregnancy.
+Research from a midwifery lecturer at Northumbria University has been included in new national guidance on the harms of consuming alcohol both before and during pregnancy.

 New museum resource supports health and social care professionals working with older people